 Direct-null methods, wherein the ratio and phase angle are determined from impedances, are limited to a minimum uncertainty of 100 ppm under the most favorable conditions, and 200 ppm under ordinary conditions.
 A comparable limitation exists in a comparative-null method where the outputs of the ratio standard and test transformer are compared through impedances inserted in their respective secondary circuits.
 These methods and those of commercial test sets of comparable or lesser capability are useful when the measurement need justifies a higher uncertainty.

-The methods discussed below are presented approximately in order of increasing uncertainty.
+The methods discussed in 8.1.5.1 through 8.1.5.4 are presented approximately in order of increasing uncertainty.

 8.1.5.1 Current comparator method (difference network)